-

 UNFOLDING THE SHOOT-OUT

 In the shoot-out the tricks are triggered by the number of the face up card.
-(Often the tricks are sorted accordingly before the shoot-out starts.)
+(The tricks can be sorted accordingly before the shoot-out starts.)

 - The higher class tricks (J, Q, K, A) are the initial shots, and they are all triggered simultaneously - there is no time to react.